- National AHEC Organization

 Mileage Grants for Health Professions Students

-Health Professions students who live in the West Central Indiana AHEC service area can apply for mileage grants to help offset the cost of transportation expenses to approved clinical location sites.
+Grants are available to health profession students to help offset the cost of transportation expenses when traveling to clinical sites within the WCI-AHEC service area.
 Approved students may be awarded up to $200 per rotation, with up to $400 per student per year, as funding allows.

-Priority will be placed on students who are going to the following types of sites:
+Priority will be given to students at the following types of sites:

 - Primary care